This tomato basil creamy Tuscan chicken recipe is easy, authentic and makes a perfect low carb recipe.

 Not everyone can be like me, able to create amazing and delicious dinners from scratch that taste authentic like they were made by a professional European chef.

 Ok, you can stop laughing now.
 And if you don’t get the joke, trust me when I say that my first statement was a complete delusion.
-I can barely spell the word scratch, let alone achieve it.
-And most days I’m lucky to have 30-40 minutes to prep and serve dinner.
+Most days I’m lucky to have 30-40 minutes to prep and serve dinner.

 And I know you feel my pain.